VOL. XCIV, NO. 247

 Frequently Asked Questions

-MarketWatch differentiates itself with Market data hub with stock and market screeners, mutual fund research, fund comparison, and multi-quote lookup tools., Personal watchlists available free with an account; syncs across web and mobile apps with customizable price and news alerts., and Comprehensive event calendars, including U.S. economic releases, corporate earnings, IPO schedules, and options-expiration dates., whereas Strike.Market stands out for Free equity screener with both fundamental and alternative-data filters, including app rankings, social followers, job openings, and founder-led company flags., Alternative-data dashboards track website traffic, app store ranks, share of search, social activity, Google Trends, and patents., and Earnings calendars available in weekly or index views, with embeddable widgets via iframe for external sites..
+Choose MarketWatch if you need Market data hub with stock and market screeners, mutual fund research, fund comparison, and multi-quote lookup tools., and Personal watchlists available free with an account; syncs across web and mobile apps with customizable price and news alerts..
+Go with Strike.Market if Free equity screener with both fundamental and alternative-data filters, including app rankings, social followers, job openings, and founder-led company flags., and Alternative-data dashboards track website traffic, app store ranks, share of search, social activity, Google Trends, and patents. better fits how you invest.

 Curation & Accuracy